astlouys/Pico-RGB-Matrix/README.md

 47)	Implement a watchdog mechanism to recover from a Firmware crash for users who want to modify / work on the Firmware.
 48)	Add an indicator on the RGB Matrix showing the watchdog timing status and "how far we are" from an eventual restart.
 49)	LED display provides indicators to show that the main system "forever loop" is up and running (still active).
-50)	Functions have been implemented to support “human time”, “tm time” and "Unix time”, to better support DS3231, Network Time Protocol and other inherent functions.
+50)	Functions have been implemented to support “human time”, “tm time” and "Unix time”, to better support DS3231, Network Time Protocol and other inherent functions (for developers).
 51)	Optionally scroll the cumulative device “Up time” since last power-up.
-52)	Provide a specific indicator on the RGB Matrix to let the user know if there is a problem with Wi-Fi and / or NTP support.
+52)	Provide a specific indicator on the RGB Matrix to let the user know if there is a problem with the Wi-Fi connection and / or NTP support.
 53)	Provide a “Golden Age” option to help senior people having problems in their day-to-day lives.
 54)	Allows for automatic detection of microcontroller used (Pico or PicoW), along with microcontroller “Unique ID” (“serial number”).
 55)	Add a count-down timer with an alarm (to be completed).